vinayakumarr/vinayakumarr.github.io/_includes/cv.md

 I have organized a shared task in Cyber security domain.
 More details avilable at [DMD2018](https://vinayakumarr.github.io/)

-<b>I am on the job market for an industry machine learning research or PostDoc position.</b>
+<b>I am on the job market for an industry machine learning research position.</b>

 ## <i class="fa fa-chevron-right"></i> News
 <table class="table table-hover">